Monitoring metrics and logs in Azure Front Door

-By using Azure Front Door Service, you can monitor resources in the following ways:
+By using Azure Front Door, you can monitor resources in the following ways:

 - Metrics.
-Azure Front Door currently has seven metrics to view performance counters.
+Azure Front Door currently has eight metrics to view performance counters.

 - Logs.
 Activity and diagnostic logs allow performance, access, and other data to be saved or consumed from a resource for monitoring purposes.